Crolles

 Background

-Crolles remains an active STMicroelectronics site under IPCEI Me/CT co-funding, but without the GlobalFoundries partnership its strategic ambition has been significantly scaled back.
-The FD-SOI processes produced at Crolles have niche value in automotive and RF applications, but the site no longer represents a credible PATH to European leadership in advanced-node logic manufacturing.
-France's industrial policy bet on Crolles — modelled on the kind of state-anchored fab strategy that succeeded in the US CHIPS Act — demonstrated that European demand simply did not materialise fast enough to justify the private capital commitment.
+Crolles remains an active STMicroelectronics site under IPCEI ME/CT co-funding, but without the GlobalFoundries partnership its strategic scope has been sharply reduced.
+FD-SOI production there retains niche value for automotive and RF end-markets; it does not represent a credible PATH to European leadership in advanced-node logic manufacturing.
+France's industrial policy bet on the site demonstrated that European demand did not materialise fast enough to justify the private capital commitment.